 Furi to Schwarzsee: It is an 8 minute ride to get to Schwarzsee.
 If you like, you can hop off the cable car and walk a short distance towards the lake to take of photo of the Matterhorn, take a photo with the ZERMATT sign, or walk down to Schwarzsee for a closer view.

-Schwarzsee to Trockener Steg: Get back on the cable car in Schhwarzsee and ride this to Trockener Steg (9 minutes).
+Schwarzsee to Trockener Steg: Get back on the gondola in Schwarzsee and ride this to Trockener Steg (9 minutes).

 Trockener Steg to the summit: Board the futuristic cable car, called the Matterhorn Glacier Ride, for the final leg to the summit (8 minutes).